intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 **build/**

 Will be the directory where our final app package will live.
-We will develop in languages like Stylus or CoffeeScript and need a way to package all these resources into one whole... directory.
+We will develop in languages like Stylus or CoffeeScript and need a way to package all these resources into one whole directory.
 This is where all these files will live.

 **bower\_components/**